How to Embrace Life as an Empty NesterNone None

 What are your core values as an individual?
 Some examples could be creativity, education, faith, family, health, or wisdom.
 Now that you're no longer as tied down by your children's needs, come up with ways you can embrace those values in your life more fully, whether it’s in your community, at work, or in your relationship with a significant other or close friends and family.
 Studies show that when people pursue goals intrinsic to them, they're more motivated, more likely to succeed, and far happier than people who don't pursue these aspirations.
 So really think about it: What are some new opportunities out there for living life as you want to live it?

-Get Out Your To-Do List (the Fun One)
+Get Out Your Relationship To-Do List (the Fun One)

 Think of all the things you've put off over the past few years, claiming you didn't have enough time to do them.
 Aim to spend some time doing something you enjoy with your significant other.
 It should be something you’ll both have fun doing—taking a long walk, cooking an elaborate meal together, or renting a flick you’ve both been meaning to watch.
 A study from the University of California, Berkeley found that women reported greater satisfaction with their marriages once their kids left home.
 And it wasn’t having more time that brought about the benefit—women simply enjoyed their time with their spouses more once the kids were gone.
 Think: quality, not quantity.